-Bipolar disorder is a mood disorder best known for causing extreme mood swings, during which psychosis can occur.
+Bipolar disorder is a mood disorder that features extreme shifts in mood, during which psychosis can occur.
 Psychosis refers to a disconnected view of reality.

-Known in the past as manic depression, bipolar disorder is a mental illness involving extreme shifts in mood and other symptoms.
+A person with bipolar disorder can experience extreme shifts in mood and other symptoms.
 It can impact energy, activity levels, sleep, communication, and the ability to function on a daily basis.

-Moods may range from manic episodes to depressive episodes.
+Moods can range from manic to depressive episodes.
 Manic episodes include periods of extreme elation and great energy.
-During depressive episodes, the person may experience such feelings of sadness and hopelessness that they are unable to function, or take any kind of action.
+During depressive episodes, if they occur, the person may feel so low that they are unable to function or take any kind of action.

 The pattern of symptoms will vary between individuals and according to the situation.

-Bipolar psychosis refers to an episode of severe mania or depression, along with psychotic symptoms and hallucinations.
+Bipolar psychosis happens when a person experiences an episode of severe mania or depression, along with psychotic symptoms and hallucinations.

-The symptoms tend to match the patient's mood.
-If the person is in a manic phase, they may believe they have special powers.
+The symptoms tend to match a person's mood.
+During a manic phase, they may believe they have special powers.
 This type of psychosis can lead to reckless or dangerous behavior.

 If bipolar psychosis occurs during a low period or a depressive episode, the individual may believe that someone is trying to harm them, or that they themselves have done something wrong.